a-sit-plus/signum/asn1nnotation-tutorial.md

 - only sealed polymorphism is supported
 - each arm must decode unambiguously
 - if multiple arms match during decode, decode fails as ambiguous CHOICE

+### 8.3 Why this CHOICE model (and not protobuf-style `oneof`)

+We intentionally model CHOICE as sealed polymorphism (`@Asn1Choice`) instead of copying protobuf `oneof` shape.

+Why:
+- ASN.1 CHOICE has no discriminator field on the wire.
+Protobuf-style modeling is centered around field presence/index semantics and does not map naturally to DER tag-driven selection.
+- CHOICE arms in real schemas can be arbitrarily complex (tagged wrappers, nested `SEQUENCE`, explicit wrappers).
+A sealed arm type can express that directly; a flat `oneof`-like wrapper quickly becomes rigid.
+- We need runtime ambiguity detection at DER tag level.
+The current model can try all sealed arms, accept exactly one, and hard-fail on zero/multiple matches.
+- Protobuf-style wrappers tend to push users toward nullable sibling fields (`a: A?`, `b: B?`, ...), which is exactly the class layout style that creates optional/nullable ambiguity problems in ASN.1.

+Practical consequence:
+- `@Asn1Choice` keeps CHOICE extensible for PKI/CMS-style schemas without introducing synthetic wire artifacts.
+- It also keeps strict "no guesswork" semantics: unique arm match required, otherwise fail.

 ## 9. `@Asn1BitString` in Practice